Special right triangle: 30°–60°–90° triangle

 Another type of special right triangle is the 30°-60°-90° triangle, which refers to any triangle with those three angle measures.
 Notably, these angles are in the ratio 1 : 2 : 3.
+The alternate name drafter, as in polydrafter, comes from usage as a set square drafting triangle.

 A useful property of such triangles is that their side lengths are in the ratio 1 : √3 : 2.
 This property can be proven using trigonometry, or via the geometric proof below:

 Draw an equilateral triangle ABC with side length 2, and with point M as the midpoint of segment BC.
 Draw an altitude line from A to M. Then ABM is a 30°–60°–90° triangle with hypotenuse of length 2, and base BM of length 1.

 The fact that the remaining leg AM has length √3 follows immediately from the Pythagorean theorem.

 The 30°–60°–90° triangle is the only right triangle whose angles are in an arithmetic progression.
 The proof of this fact is simple and follows on from the fact that if α, α + δ, α + 2δ are the angles in the progression then the sum of the angles 3α + 3δ = 180°.
 After dividing by 3, the angle α + δ must be 60°.
 The right angle is 90°, leaving the remaining angle to be 30°.